A Local's favourite Volcanic Craters in Iceland

 Grábrók crater

-Grábrók - Grey pants, is the name of a small volcano in Borgarfjörður in West-Iceland.
-It is 170 metres high and created the lava-field Grábrókarhraun 3,200 years ago.
-Grábrók crater is a scoria crater.
-A popular easy hike straight from ring-road 1 takes you to the top of the volcano and paths and steps have been added to make the hike easier.
+Grábrók - Grey pants, is the name of a small scoria crater in Borgarfjörður, West Iceland.
+It is 170 metres high and created the lava field Grábrókarhraun 3,200 years ago.
+A popular, easy hike straight from Ring Road 1 takes you to the top of the volcano, and paths and steps have been added to make the hike easier.

-This area is preserved (since 1962) and the lava field is on the Natural Heritage Register.
-It is such a beautiful area where the landscape all of a sudden changes.
-No matter how many times I have driven through here I always marvel at its beauty.
+This area has been preserved (since 1962), and the lava field is on the Natural Heritage Register.
+It is such a beautiful area, where the landscape changes suddenly.
+No matter how many times I have driven through here, I always marvel at its beauty.

 Grábrók crater